Gunman kills five, injures eight others at Fort Lauderdale Airport

 "I put my head down and prayed," he said.
 "We stayed down."

-In the aftermath of the chaos, cameras outside the airport showed firefighters and other emergency personnel, plus large groups of passengers, standing on a tarmac.
+In the chaotic aftermath of the shooting cameras outside the airport showed firefighters and other emergency personnel, plus large groups of passengers, standing on a tarmac.

 Confusion continued long after the gunman was captured.
 At one point, travelers began running at another terminal, although officials said there wasn't a second shooter.